These are complex disorders. They require a complex approach.

 To explore special issues in the field of eating disorders as they relate to gender, race, ethnicity, culture, sexuality, gender identity, age and size, please visit the Diversity Issues section.

-Orthorexia is a term coined by Steven Bratman, MD, to describe his own experience with food and eating.
+Orthorexia is a term coined by Steven Bratman, MD in 1996.
+He began to use it with his patients who were overly health-obsessed.
+It was not meant as a diagnosis; instead, Dr. Bratman used the term to help his patients entertain the possibility that this “healthy” eating may not be as beneficial as they presumed.
+Over time, however, he came to understand that the term identifies a genuine eating problem.”
 It is not an officially recognized disorder, but is similar to other eating disorders – those with anorexia nervosa or bulimia nervosa obsess about calories and weight while orthorexics obsess about healthy eating (not about being ‘thin’ and losing weight).
 Learn more.

 Not a recognized medical diagnosis, diabulimia refers to the condition in which an individual with an eating disorder, who also has diabetes, manipulates insulin levels to manage weight.
 It carries serious health consequences.
 Learn more.